 Although they are certainly economical transportation choices, they are not the most efficient as it relates to time or convenience.
 They run often but are usually very crowded and are not immune to the mind-numbing traffic that clogs the Strip at peak times.
 Patience is required.

 There are also a number of free transportation services, courtesy of the casinos.
-A free monorail connects Mandalay Bay with Luxor and Excalibur; another connects Monte Carlo, Bellagio, and CityCenter; and a free tram shuttles between the Mirage and Treasure Island.
+A free monorail connects Mandalay Bay with Luxor and Excalibur; another connects Park MGM, Bellagio, and Crystals and Aria; and a free tram shuttles between the Mirage and Treasure Island.
 Given how far apart even neighboring hotels can be, thanks to their size, and how they seem even farther apart on really hot (and cold and windy) days, these are blessed additions.

 Traffic in Las Vegas can be frustrating at times, especially near the Strip on evenings and weekends.
 Here are a few tips to help you get around the worst of it:

 - Spaghetti Bowl: The "Spaghetti Bowl" is what locals call the mess where I-15 intersects U.S. 95.
 The latest billion-dollar construction overhaul, called Project Neon, has added to the ongoing traffic congestion and is supposed to be completed in November 2018.
 Avoid it if you can.